VimanyuAgg/umlparser/README.md

 This project creats a Parser which converts Java Source Code into a UML Class Diagram as well as Sequence Diagram.

 ## Project - Pre-requisites:
-** All Java source files to be parsed should be in the "default" package.
+* All Java source files to be parsed should be in the "default" package.
-** No subdirectories should be present inside the default package.
+* No subdirectories should be present inside the default package.
 ## Instructions for umlparser (Class Diagrams)
 Add the below arguments while running the program.
 (Main method is in **umlparser**/src/main/java/App.java)
 ```
 umlparser <source folder location in quotes> <output file name>
 ```
-Please note that
+Please note that :
-**output file will be a PNG and user does not need to add .png in <output file name>
+* output file will be a PNG and user does not need to add .png in <output file name>
-**source folder should contain java files to be parsed (with no subdirectories)
+* source folder should contain java files to be parsed (with no subdirectories)

 ## Instructions for umlparser (Sequence Diagrams)
 Add the below arguments while running the program.
 (Main method is in **seq-umlparser**/src/main/java/App.java)